EdwardDK/PiP-Attribute-Remover-and-Player/README.md

 <h1>IMPORTANT: I am working on improving this and making a bookmarklet.
-This is still in beta.</h1>
+This is still getting updates, but is currently working</h1>

 <br>
 <h2>About</h2>